jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Command A is the command name, the two numbers between brackets are the two arguments.
 Text code is covered in detail lateron.

 The parameters of a command are listed in a fixed order.
-Even the optional parameters have a place in this fixed list and when you don’t want to fill it in you might leve the position open:
+Even the optional parameters have a place in this fixed list and when you don’t want to fill it in you might leave the position open:

 ```
 Command A ( 0 , 4 ,  , 1 )